 - These two are very good for the conditions regularly experienced in the atmosphere

-In general the IoR starts very close to 1.0 at extreme elevations and increases as elevation decreases.
-At standard conditions for temperature and pressure the IoR is 1.000 29.
+The IoR is almost exactly 1.0 extreme elevations and increases as elevation decreases.
+At standard conditions for temperature and pressure, the IoR is 1.000 29.
 The IoR at ground level is close to the value.
 Since the IoR increased from extreme elevations to the ground there is a gradual change in the IoR.
 This is sometimes called “pressure gradient” but since there are more factors than just pressure a better term is “Index of Refraction gradient”.
 Regardless, there is a gradient and it causes light to bend.

 The difference between 1.000000 and 1.00029 is small, but when light travels through many miles of this graduated medium the effect can be significant enough that it makes measurable differences in observations.

-Light always bends toward the higher IoR, this is described quantitatively by Snell’s Law.
+Light always bends toward the higher IoR, this is quantified in Snell’s Law.
 The IoR is higher closer to the ground so light is bent toward the ground, or downward.